Puppy Trainer F.A.Q.

 Puppy Trainers are dedicated volunteers who welcome our potential service dog’s as puppies into their home to raise, socialize and train.
 Puppy Trainers are taught the necessary training skills to teach their puppy all of the necessary tasks needed to become service dogs.

-2. How Do I Apply To Become a Puppy Trainer?
+2. How Do I Apply To Become a Puppy Raiser?

 Please direct your web browser to www.padcentral.org/apply and fill out the Puppy Trainer application.
 If approved, you will be contacted by a PAD representative who will guide you through the remaining application processes.

-3. How Old Do I Have To Be To Become A Puppy Trainer?
+3. How Old Do I Have To Be To Become A Puppy Raiser?

 All members of the household must agree to be active members in the training and care of the puppy.
 In saying that, children are welcome to be active in the process of training a puppy, but an individual 15 years or older must be the primary trainer.